jazzband/geojson/README.rst

 ~~~~~~~~~~~~~~~~~

 GeoJSON Object-based classes in this package have an additional `precision` attribute which rounds off
-coordinates to 6 decimal places (roughly 0.1 meters) by default and can be customized per object.
+coordinates to 6 decimal places (roughly 0.1 meters) by default and can be customized per object instance.

 .. code:: python